Positive energy (China): Use in policy

 Everyone agreed that online celebrities should shoulder more social responsibility and spread positive energy.
 A consensus was reached to jointly uphold seven bottom lines: first, the bottom line of laws and regulations; second, the bottom line of the socialist system; third, the bottom line of national interests; fourth, the bottom line of citizens' legitimate rights and interests; fifth, the bottom line of social public order; sixth, the bottom line of moral standards; and seventh, the bottom line of information authenticity.

-On August 14, 2013, the Capital Internet Association issued an initiative that all industries and netizens should adhere to the "seven bottom lines", gather the Chinese Dream online, actively spread positive energy, "guide the whole society to strive for the great rejuvenation of the Chinese nation", and "build the Internet into a new front for spreading advanced socialist culture".
+On August 14, 2013, the Capital Internet Association issued an initiative that all industries and netizens should adhere to theSeven Bottom Lines, gather the Chinese Dream online, actively spread positive energy, "guide the whole society to strive for the great rejuvenation of the Chinese nation", and "build the Internet into a new front for spreading advanced socialist culture".

 On October 15, 2014, CCP general Secretary Xi Jinping convened a symposium on literary and artistic work in Beijing.
 Among the attendees were authoritative figures from the literary, film and television, and folk art circles, as well as two young online writers who were specifically named by Xi Jinping: Zhou Xiaoping and Hua Qianfang.
 Xi Jinping encouraged the two to write more works with positive energy.
 Liao Hong, president of People's Daily Online, pointed out that "the Internet is not only a pressure relief valve to resolve public grievances, but should also become a ballast stone for the national mentality, discover the truth, goodness and beauty in the grassroots, revitalize integrity, and transmit positive energy."

+Chinese internet censors typically remove content, such as discussions of "lying flat" or major disasters, not deemed to promote positive energy.